 It’s almost time to pull the espresso, but just before that, pour the steamed milk into the cup with the syrup, using a spoon to hold back the froth.
 Be sure to save about two inches of space for the shots of espresso and either froth or whipped cream.

 Before attempting to make coffee drinks for all your family and friends, pull test shots and get a feel for your machine.
 Learning how hard or light to tamp is important.

-To pull the best-tasting shots, be sure to grind the espresso beans just prior to making drinks.
-Load the fresh grinds into the portafilter handle, overfilling it a little, and tamp until it is level before inserting into the espresso machine.
-If the machine does not have a built-in timer, be sure to time the shots.
+To pull the best-tasting shots, grind the espresso beans just before making drinks.
+Then, load the fresh grinds into the portafilter handle, overfilling it a little, and tamp until it is level before inserting it into the espresso machine.
+If the machine does not have a built-in timer, time the shots.
 Only use the espresso shots if they are between 16-26, but shoot for 18-23 seconds.

 Perfecting the Perfect Drink

 It’s almost time to taste your creation.
-After pouring the espresso into the mug or cup, be sure to stir well to combine the syrup, milk, and espresso.
-Either spoon froth on top of the completed latte or top with whipped cream.
+After pouring the espresso into the mug or cup, stir well to combine the syrup, milk, and espresso—either spoon froth on top of the completed latte or top with whipped cream.
 A nice addition to the perfect latte is raspberry and chocolate drizzle, chocolate curls, or cocoa powder on top.
-If you’re feeling really daring, try all three!
+If you’re feeling daring, try all three!

-Keep in mind that making a latte does require practice and time to understand exactly how to pull shots of espresso and steam the milk.
-Be careful not to burn yourself on the equipment, and be sure to practice before offering drinks to your family and friends.
+Remember that making a latte requires practice and time to understand exactly how to pull shots of espresso and steam the milk.
+Be careful not to burn yourself on the equipment, and practice before offering drinks to your family and friends.